ahmadz247/COMPUTE_GRAPH/README.md

    - Re-compile using: `javac -d . src/**/*.java`
    - Ensure classpath is set: `java -cp .
 Main`

-### Application Issues

-1. **Graph Not Displaying**
-   - Verify the configuration file format (3 lines per agent)
-   - Check browser console (F12) for JavaScript errors
-   - Ensure no cycles in the configuration
-   - Try a simple config file first (test_config.conf)

-2. **Topics Not Updating**
-   - Verify topic names match exactly (case-sensitive)
-   - Check that agents are properly connected
-   - Use Reset Topics if values seem stuck
-   - Ensure numeric values are entered for publishing

-3. **File Upload Not Working**
-   - Check file extension is .conf
-   - Verify file format (must be divisible by 3 lines)
-   - Try with provided example files first

 ## Testing

 Run the provided test configurations to verify functionality: